No. 666 Squadron RCAF: History

-Numbers 651 to 663 Squadrons of the RAF were Air Observation Post units working closely with army units in artillery spotting and liaison.
-Three additional squadrons were Canadian, and approved on the RCAF list in the late summer of 1944: No. 664 Squadron RCAF, No. 665 Squadron RCAF, and No. 666 Squadron RCAF.
-The Canadian pilots were officers recruited from the Royal Canadian Artillery and trained to fly at No. 22 Elementary Flying Training School RAF Cambridge, and further trained for operational flying at No. 43 Operational Training Unit RAF, at RAF Andover.
+These squadrons were approved on the RCAF list in the late summer of 1944: No. 664 Squadron RCAF, No. 665 Squadron RCAF, and No. 666 Squadron RCAF.
+The Canadian pilots were officers recruited from the Royal Canadian Artillery.
+They were trained to fly at No. 22 Elementary Flying Training School at Cambridge, and further trained for operational flying at No. 43 Operational Training Unit RAF, at RAF Andover.